Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ## Introduction
   Certificate Authorities are trusted third parties that issue electronic documents proving digital entitys' identifications.
 In public key infrastructure, it is the party that verify ownerships of public keys.
-In this lab, you will build a websites and generate a valid certificate for it.
+In this lab, you will generate a valid certificate and build a websites upon it.
 Then, you'll try to connect to this website from another geni node.
 At last, you will revoke the certificate and try if you can connect to the website with a revoked certificate.

+  Software packages used in this labs are listed as follows:
+  - OpenSSL: This is a cryptographic toolkit for TLS/SSL, you will use it to generate public private key pairs and digital certificates.
-  In the first step, you will use LAMP to build your website.
-LAMP is a software bundle named after its software components, Linux operating system, Apache HTTP Server, MySQL database management system and PHP programming language.
+  - LAMP: LAMP is a software bundle named after its software components, Linux operating system, Apache HTTP Server, MySQL database management system and PHP programming language.
 This bundle is commonly used when building dynamic websites, content of the website is not static, and web applications.

-  In the second and the third steps, you will use OpenSSL, a cryptographic toolkit, to generate public private key pairs and digital certificates, and test the validity through cURL, command-line tool for transferring data, or firefox.
+It will be used to build your website.
+  - cURL: This is a command-line tool for transferring data.
+You will use it to test the certificate validity.

 ## Network topology